 Use your environment to stay covered

 Every environment can offer some sort of cover and protection if you pay attention to it.
-There are various ways you can use your environment to your advantage and blending in with the buildings by staying close to them is indicated for urban environments.
+There are various ways you can use your environment to your advantage.
+Blending in with the buildings by staying close to them is indicated for urban environments.
 Walking on the side of the street that has no streetlights or avoid crossing in front of storefronts will keep you concealed.
 You should avoid parking lots, wide streets and every other open area that makes you a possible target.
 If you travel through hostile environments an open area such as a pasture or wide street should be avoided at all costs because you will get exposed, but you will also reveal your direction of travel.
 Open areas can be monitored from different angles and you never know who could be watching.

 There is no room for trust anymore